 American Tree Farm System (ATFS) individual and group certification

-post-consumer recycled content: Material generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product, which can no longer be used for its intended purpose.

-Any claims about post-consumer recycled content by Program Participants and label users shall be accurate and consistent with applicable law.
-Program Participants and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies, and national, state and provincial consumer protection and competition laws.

-Pre-consumer recycled content: Material diverted from the waste stream during a manufacturing process.
-It does not include materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process.

-Any claims about pre-consumer recycled content by Program Participants or label users shall be accurate and consistent with applicable law.
-Program Participants and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws.
+post-consumer recycled content: Certified Organizations

+Pre-consumer recycled contentCertified Organizations

-certified logging professional: A qualified logging professional who has successfully completed and is a member in good standing, of a credible logger certification program recognized by the SFI Implementation Committee as meeting the criteria of Performance Measure 11.2 in the SFI 2015-2019 Forest Management Standard or Performance Measure 6.2 in the SFI 2015-2019 Fiber Sourcing Standard.
+certified logging company: A Wood Producer that is recognized as a qualified logging professional who has successfully completed and is a participant member in good standing of a credible logger certification program recognized by the SFI Implementation Committee as meeting the criteria of PM 12.3 in the SFI Forest Management Standard or PM 6.3. in the SFI Fiber Sourcing Standard.)

-Program Participant: An organization certified by an accredited certification body to be in conformance with the SFI 2015-2019 Forest Management Standard, and/or SFI 2015-2019 Fiber Sourcing Standard and/or SFI 2015-2019 Chain-of-Custody Standard.
+Certified Organization: : An organization certified by an accredited certification body to be in conformance with the SFI 2022 Forest Management Standard, and/or SFI 2022Fiber Sourcing Standard and/or SFI 2022 Chain-of-Custody Standard.

+certified area: The forest area covered by a SFI 2022 Forest Management Standard or SFI Small-Scale Forest Management Module for Indigenous Peoples, Families and Communities.
+In the group certification context the certified area is the sum of forest areas of the participants and covered by a group forest certificate.

 certified sourcing: Raw material sourced from the following sources confirmed by a certification body:

-Fiber that conforms with the SFI 2015-2019 Fiber Sourcing Standard; and/or
+Fiber that conforms with the SFI 2022 Fiber Sourcing Standard; and/or

-Pre-Consumer Recycled Content: Material diverted from the waste stream during a manufacturing process.
-It does not include materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process.
+Pre-Consumer Recycled Content:

-Any claims about pre-consumer recycled content by Program Participants or label users shall be accurate and consistent with applicable law.
-Program Participants and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws; and/or
+Any claims about pre-consumer recycled content by Certified Organizations or label users shall be accurate and consistent with applicable law.
+Certified Organizations and label users are encouraged to consult the U.S. Federal Trade Commission’s guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada’s Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws; and/or

-Post-consumer recycled content: Material generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product, which can no longer be used for its intended purpose.
+Post-consumer recycled content: